HebiRobotics/hebi-cpp-examples/kits/daisy/README.md

 download a github release of the code repository, or build the full examples CMake (projects/cmake/CMakeLists.txt) in order to download this directory.

 This code contains its own CMake project.
-It has only been tested in Linux so far.
+It has only been tested in Ubuntu so far.
 To compile, from this directory run the following commands:

 ```
 mkdir build;
 cd build;
-cmake .. -DQT58BASE=/path/to/Qt/5.8 -DQT59BASE=/path/to/Qt/5.9
+cmake ..
 make
 ```